Germans Were Greeted as Liberators

 Latvian women greet advancing German soldiers with supplies. |

-Cossack Wehrmacht Volunteer. |
+Cossack Wehrmacht Volunteer.
+Make no mistake, there were male collaborators, too. |

-There are so many of these photos that the sheer number alone argues against their all being manufactured.
-Hitler did not particularly seek a partnership with the Ukrainians anyway, so the odds of his directing Propaganda Minister Goebbels to spend a lot of effort making up things he found pointless anyway seems remote.
-Hitler truly did view the Soviet peoples as Untermensch, subhuman filth, and this attitude extended to his subordinates.
-Hitler's Generals repeatedly advocated a change in that attitude because they knew it was the only way to win the war, to no avail.
+There are so many of these photos, though, that the sheer number alone argues against their all being manufactured.
+And that shows the folly of the German attitude among leadership.
+Hitler did not particularly seek a partnership with the Ukrainians.
+He explicitly said he had no intention of coddling defeated peoples in the Soviet Union.
+So, the odds of his directing Propaganda Minister Goebbels to spend a lot of effort making up fake photographs of joyous Ukrainian women greeting Germans that he would have found pointless anyway seems remote.
+That lack of motivation to manufacture the photos supports their being genuine.

 German soldiers give Soviet kids smokes during Barbarossa. |